Table of Contents

 It’s known for the poem of the same name written by Edward Thomas in June 1914 when his train passed through the station.
 Although the line is now closed, the tiny station platform has been preserved and the poem etched onto a metal plaque inside.

-After checking out Adlestrop station, wander the pretty village, visit St Mary Magdalene Church and stop for ice cream at Adlestrop village shop.
+After checking out Adlestrop station, wander the pretty settlement, visit St Mary Magdalene Church and stop for ice cream at Adlestrop village shop.

 Where to park: The Village Hall car park (free, donations welcome).